joabeliot/ProtoArch/COMMITLOG.md

 ```

 This will spin the template `protoarch` folder.

 4. Additionally i had to install latest version of Nodejs.
 Version details [Ref](https://nodejs.org/en/download/package-manager/current)

 5. To run this code open `src/extension.ts` and hit `f5`...
 Once a new window where this extension is build is opened, press `ctrl+shift+p` and type `helloWorld` as mentioned in the `extension.ts` line 16 this will show a notification as thats the command given in the code when this command is entered.

+# Commit-(C002): "ProtoArch Start Point" [link](https://github.com/joabeliot/ProtoArch/tree/)

+1. Updated `extension.ts` to render a html page as base for the canvas with the command to open it as `openFlowchart`
+2. Added the command `openFlowchart` to `package.json`
+3. Same running process  hit `f5`...
+Once a new window where this extension is build is opened, press `ctrl+shift+p` and type `openFlowchart` which will open a html rendered page which will be the base for the upcomming works...
+4. Added `CHANGELOG.md`